moolirushikeshavareddy/SQL-Study-Guide/Tutorial #5 - Oracle Database Data Types.md

 ### Special Mention: LONG Data Type

-- Can hold up to 2 GB of data in a single column of a row.
+- Can hold up to 2 GB of data in a single column/row/cell.
 - Supports both numbers and characters.

 ## Key Points to Remember